-The M6 is BMW's high-performance version of its 6 Series sports car.
-It has more aggressive, M-specific styling cues and is powered by a turbocharged V-8 engine that's rated at 560 horsepower.
+The M6 is BMW's high-performance version of its 6 Series line.
+It has more aggressive M-specific styling cues and is powered by a turbocharged V-8 engine.
 The M6 is available as a coupe, soft-top convertible or as a coupelike four-door, dubbed Gran Coupe.
-The M6 competes with the Porsche 911, Audi R8 and Jaguar XKR.
+All have rear-wheel drive.
+The M6 competes with the Porsche 911 and Audi R8.

 (Skip to details on the: M6 Gran Coupe)

-- M6 gets an aggressive lower front bumper, revised rear bumper and quad exhaust tips
+- M6 models get a more aggressive lower front bumper, revised rear bumper and quad exhaust tips

 - Lightweight carbon fiber roof lowers coupe's center of gravity

 - Adaptive xenon high-intensity-discharge headlights with LED accents